Skip to main content

 Providers

-Placements DO NOT know about Providers, and Providers DO NOT know about Placements.
+Placements do not know about Providers, and Providers do not know about Placements.
 Everything should go via the Manager.

 Providers are defined as classes in their own namespace according to their plugin name.
+The naming convention for a Provider class is aiprovider_<plugin name>.
+For example: aiprovider_openai, or aiprovider_azureai (with a corresponding namespace).

+Each Provider must inherit from the \core_ai\provider abstract class.
 They must also implement the following methods:

 get_action_list(): array

-This is the list of Actions that are supported by this Provider, for example theaiprovider_openai
+This is the list of Actions that are supported by this Provider, for example the aiprovider_openai plugin defines this as:

 public function get_action_list(): array {